12 Ways to Hurricane Proof Your House This Hurricane Season

 At the end of the day, it’s better to protect yourself by removing a tree completely than to face the aftermath of a tree falling on your home or car.

 You can get eight hours’ worth of power on 5 gallons of gasoline using a 5,500-watt generator.
 In the event that a power outage occurs during or after the hurricane, it’s best to make sure that you have a good source of power you can rely on in case anything occurs.

 To do so, you’ll need to calculate how much gasoline you need for the amount of power you would like to utilize.

 8. Take Inventory of Your Property

-Examine your home and be sure to take inventory of your possessions each year, so you know exactly what you need to replace and how much what you need to replace is worth.
+Examine your home and be sure to take inventory of your possessions each year, so you know exactly what you need to replace and how much what you need to replace is worth it.

-There are several apps available on both the android and apple store that are useful for this purpose but you can also stick to relying on manual means.
+There are several apps available on both the android and apple stores that are useful for this purpose but you can also stick to relying on manual means.